Alvaro-Maldo/EDA/README.md

-After analyzing the TV Shows launches in Netflix, we can state that there are no seasonal trends in terms, since each year has different quantities of videostreaming information at the same months, what we may see is that they follow a 2-3 months cycles between having a huge launching momentum.
-We can also identify some outliers that may suggest us this uploads may also be influenced by market behaviour.
+After analyzing the TV Shows launched in Netflix, we can state that there are no seasonal trends, since each year has different quantities of videostreaming launches in the same months, what we see is that they follow 2-3 months cycles between each launching momentum.
+We can also identify some outliers that may suggest this uploads are also influenced by external market behaviour.

 When analyzing the films: